 No neighbouring residential dwellings are considered to be affected to the extent that planning permission could be reasonably withheld on this ground.
-It is therefore considered that the proposed development would result in acceptable relationships with neighbours.
+Indeed, it is considered that the proposed development would result in acceptable relationships with neighbours.
+Furthermore, the amended plans do not change this conclusion.